jsbenjamins/gazecode/README.md

   in Matlab

   2) Export both a visualisation video of raw mobile eye-tracking data and the data itself.
-For Tobii Pro Lab recordings  this is nog longer necessary, the content of the SD card can simply be used!
+For Tobii Pro Lab recordings  this is no longer necessary, the content of the SD card can simply be used!
-  (demo data is available at http://tinyurl.com/gazecodedemodata)
+  (demo data is available at http://tinyurl.com/gazecodedemodata for pupil labs, for Tobii Pro Lab is is included)

   3) Put the video file and the data file in the data folder of GazeCode